 SBTC will provide coaching, boat transport, entry fees, competition uniforms, and room and board.

 - Other than rowing gear, what should I bring to the SBTC?

 - Stroke or Speed Coach with harness, plastic holder and pick up magnet - impeller is optional

-- Small tool bag containing an adjustable wrench, 7/16 wrench, regular and Phillips head screw and 5 meter metric tape.
+- Small tool bag containing an adjustable wrench, 7/16 wrench, 10 mm wrench, regular and Phillips head screwdriver and a metric tape measure.

 - Running shoes, hat for rowing, workout gear

 - Log book for recording workouts and personal performance data.

 - A set of slings if you bring your own shell.